 Farmers watched a demonstration of State College's fistulated cow during Farm and Home Week in June 1956.
 Cooperative Extension Service demonstrations like this helped to share knowledge gained at NC State with farmers throughout North Carolina.

 Mrs. H. H. Weathers, a member of the Wake County Home Demonstration Club, performed in "Baccy Time in the South" as a part of the Farm and Home Week talent night.

 To promote June as National Dairy Month, the 1958 Dairy Princess posed with a carton of ice cream in the dairy factory.

-Hunt later earned an MS in 1962.
-He became the 69th and 71st Governor of North Carolina (19771985, and 19932001), making him the state's longest service chief executive.
+James "Jim" B. Hunt Jr. graduated.
+He later earned a MS in 1962.
+He became the 69th (1977-1985) and 71st (1993-2001) governor of North Carolina, making him the state's longest serving chief executive.

 Named for former chancellor John William Harrelson, Harrelson Hall opened to the public for the first time as part of the School of Agriculture's Open House.
-At the time the building seated 3,429 people.
+At the time, the building seated 3,429 people.